FullStackTypeScriptCourse/course_material/02_node_express/ExpressBasic.md

 ### Express Project Part 1
-- Create a basic TypeScript Npm project ( See Fullstack-Moodle for details)
+- Create a basic TypeScript Npm project ( See `FullStack Guides & Resources` on Moodle for guidance)

 **Following packages are required:**
 ```BASH